MicrochipTech/PIC32MZW1_Matter_Project/examples/lighting-app/mchp/pic32mzw1/README.md

 ## Setup CHIP Environment - Install Prerequisites

 The project can support GN build system and MPLAB X IDE build.
 If you build with MPLAB X IDE, you can run on Windows or Linux environment.
 If you build with GN build system, you can run on Linux Environment.
-Below is the Linux OS that you can use.
+Below is the OS environment that you can use.
+- Microsoft Windows OR
 - [Linux](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/BUILDING.md#installing-prerequisites-on-linux) (Ubuntu release version 20.04 LTS, 22.04 LTS is preferred)

 <a name="softwarereq"></a>